MyPureCloud/developer-center-blog/source/2021-11-12-2021-Event-Streaming-In-Action/index.md

 5. **Events provide flexible integrations points.**  Unlike a synchronous request/response API integration model, the producer of an event has no direct knowledge of what applications downstream are going to consume it.
 New consumers can be easily added without significant code changes.

 :::{"alert":"warning","title":"A note on message queueing","autoCollapse":false}
 Not all event-driven architectures use message queueing.
-Genesys Cloud provides two different message implementations:  a web-socket based solution and AWS event bridge.
+Genesys Cloud provides two different message implementations:  a web-socket based solution and AWS EventBridge.
 The web-socket based solution does not implement message queueing.
 Please be aware of this as you select which implementation of an event-driven architecture you are going to use here.
 :::

 Event-driven architectures are extremely powerful, but they do have downsides.
 The biggest complaint with event-driven architectures are that they are hard to reason through and debug.
 With a synchronous service invocation you can walk through a very linear set of actions to determine what happens before, during and after the service invocation.
 Asynchronous events are harder to debug because they are coming in at different times and can be processed at different rates of speed.
 In a high volume, event-driven architecture debugging issues can be maddening.